ricmac/Cybercultural/src/posts/040-web20-big-tech-control-2009.md

 It was Facebook’s first major acquisition.
 In 2007 Zuckerberg’s company had acquired a “WebOS” system called Parakey, which had been developed by two Firefox engineers, and it had bought out ConnectU in 2008, but neither was a strategic product acquisition.
 FriendFeed had a small but avid user base along with a couple of significant product innovations that Zuckerberg coveted for his own product.

 One was the Like button.
 While FriendFeed didn’t invent it (Flickr had a Favorite button and Digg had a Digg It button, for instance), it had much more of [a social twist](https://web.archive.org/web/20090821014751/http://www.readwriteweb.com/archives/facebook_users_-_heres_what_friendfeed_brings_to_t.php) than the others.
-FriendFeed’s implementation more widely shared Likes, which helped to expand connections between users, which helped to increase “engagement”—quickly becoming the key metric of the social web.
+FriendFeed’s implementation more widely shared Likes, which helped to expand connections between users, which helped to increase “engagement” — quickly becoming the key metric of the social web.
 Facebook had already copied the Like button earlier [in 2009](https://web.archive.org/web/20090213220151/http://readwriteweb.com/archives/last_night_facebook_added_a.php), but it didn’t immediately have the subtleties of FriendFeed.

 ![FriendFeed post on RWW, Feb 2009](/assets/images/rww-friendfeed-feb09.png) *Sarah's February post about Facebook 'borrowing' FriendFeed's Like button.
 Early adopters were right to be concerned!*

-The second innovation FriendFeed had was real-time updating, which Facebook would soon incorporate into its News Feed—allowing users to see updates from their friends in real time, as they were posted.
+The second innovation FriendFeed had was real-time updating, which Facebook would soon incorporate into its News Feed — allowing users to see updates from their friends in real time, as they were posted.

 While the acquisition would undoubtedly improve Facebook, many early adopters of FriendFeed were dismayed at the news.
 Bloggers especially loved FriendFeed, as it was a place on the web where they could aggregate all their blog feeds and social software activity.
 It also allowed them to monitor which trendy services others were using and talking about.